DATA-606-SPRING-2023-THU/Naveen_Neeli-Data606-1/docs/README.md

-This document section contains all the files related to my capstone project.
+This folder contains draft proposal